browserengineering/book/book/invalidation.md

 frustrating editing experience.
 So let's work on speeding that up.

 ::: {.further}
-Actually, text editing is [exceptionally hard][editing-hates-you], including tricky concepts like caret affinity (which line the cursor is on, if a long line is wrapped in the middle of a word), Unicode handling, [bidirectional text](http://unicode.org/faq/bidi.html), and mixing text formatting with editing.
-So it's a good thing browsers implement all this complexity and hide it behind `contenteditable`!
+Text editing is [exceptionally hard][editing-hates-you] if you include tricky concepts like caret affinity (which line the cursor is on, if a long line is wrapped in the middle of a word), Unicode handling, [bidirectional text](http://unicode.org/faq/bidi.html), and mixing text formatting with editing.
+So it's a good thing browsers implement all this complexity and hide it behind `contenteditable`.
 :::

 [editing-hates-you]: https://lord.io/text-editing-hates-you-too/

 Why Invalidation?
 =================

-Fundamentally, the reason editing this page is slow in our browser is that it's pretty big.[^other-reasons] After all, it's not handling the keypress that's slow: appending a character to a `Text` node takes almost no time.
+Fundamentally, the reason editing this page is slow in our browser is that it's pretty big.
+After all, it's not handling the keypress that's slow: appending a character to a `Text` node takes almost no time.
 What takes time is re-rendering the whole page afterwards.
 On a big page, even tiny changes can take a long time.

-[^other-reasons]: I'm sure there are all sorts of performance
-    improvements possible without implementing the invalidation
-    techniques from this chapter, but invalidation is still essential for incremental performance, which is a kind of asymptotic guarantee that simple optimizations won't achieve.

 We want interactions to be fast, even on large, complex pages, so we want re-rendering the page to take time proportional to the *size of the change*, and not proportional to the *size of the page*.
 I call this the *principle of incremental performance*, and it's crucial for handling large and complex web applications.
-Not only does it mean fast text editing, it also means that developers can think about performance one change at a time, without considering the contents of the whole page.
+Not only does it make text editing fast, it also means that developers can think about performance one change at a time, without considering the contents of the whole page.
 Incremental performance is therefore necessary for complex applications.
 But the principle of incremental performance